 Our lasers include the German-made Asclepion TattooStar Ruby laser for black, green, blue, and yellow colors.
-We also use Lutronic Spectra VRM4 laser for darker skin tones or for red/orange as well as black and dark blue colors.
-These two lasers are the best in Q switched laser technology for tattoo removal.
+We also use the latest Picosecond laser technology, the Piqo4 laser for all skin tones and ink colors.
+These two lasers are the best in Picosecond and Q-switched laser technology for tattoo removal.
 We are THE ONLY clinic in the entire Portland metro area that offers the 3 very best and most advanced methods in tattoo removal at an affordable price.

 How does it work?

 The selectivity of the laser wavelength as well as the amount of laser light energy are important, which is why the laser is the choice for eliminating tattoos.
 The removal of the tattoo is achieved by the principle that a rise in temperature creates a rise in pressure.
-This is achieved with a special type of laser called a Q-switched laser.
+This is achieved with one of the 2 special types of lasers called Picosecond lasers and Q-switched laser.
 When the target (ink color) absorbs the laser light energy, pressure is created to the point where the ink is ruptured through a thermo-mechanical and photo-acoustic process, thus making the tiny pockets of ink smaller and allow for the skin to clear the ink.

 How many treatments are required?